hackclub/OnBoard/projects/pcb_business_card/README.md

 tutorial: https://jams.hackclub.com/jam/hacker-card
 ---

-# hacker business card
+# shambhavi's hacker card

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-i'm making a simple business card, it contains my email, website, and github links, as well as a QR code to my website. there's an LED light next to my name, so it lights up :)
+i'm making a simple business (hacker) card, it contains my email, website, and github links, as well as a QR code to my website. there's an LED light next to my name, so it lights up :)

 <!-- How much is it going to cost? -->